Why You Need Role-Based Access Control

 Assign specific audit roles or plan to bring in an independent contractor to audit the implementation, integration, and usage of role-based access control.

-It is also crucial to remember that just because you are a manager, you should not have access to everything.
-In fact, it is quite the opposite, as it is the organization’s top layer, the CXO layer, which is of most interest to hackers.
-If all employees in the organization only have access to what is necessary for their area of work, you reduce the risk of a serious data leak, should a hack take place.
+It is also crucial to remember that just because you are a manager, this does not mean that you should have access to everything.
+In fact, it is quite the opposite, as the organization’s top layer, the CXO layer, is usually of most interest to hackers.
+Within your enterprise, role-based access control thus helps to reduce the risk of a serious data leak, should a hack take place.